ikrima/gamedevguide/contents/guides/ue4guide/wip/physics/useful-console-commands/UDK Gameplay Debugging.md

 The RemoteControl is a special window that can be opened while the game is running to provide information and control over certain aspects of the game.

-As this window is external to the game window and is created using wxWindows, it is unavailable if wxWindows is disabled, which it is by default except when running a [Play In Editor] game session from within UnrealEd.
-To enable wxWindows and the RemoteControl, the game must be run with the -wxwindows [command line argument].
+As this window is external to the game window and is created using wxWindows, it is unavailable if wxWindows is disabled, which it is by default except when running a [Play In Editor](<https://api.unrealengine.com/udk/Three/PlayInEditor.html>) game session from within UnrealEd.
+To enable wxWindows and the RemoteControl, the game must be run with the -wxwindows [command line argument](<https://api.unrealengine.com/udk/Three/CommandLineArguments.html>).

-For more information and a complete guide to using this feature, see the [Remote Control][1] page.
+For more information and a complete guide to using this feature, see the [Remote Control](<https://api.unrealengine.com/udk/Three/RemoteControl.html>) page.

 #### Property Inspection and Manipulation